 When we think of shounen, we think of a relatable protagonist who undergoes a hero’s journey, defeating monsters as he “levels up”.
 In doing so, the viewer experiences vicariously his triumphs.
 I’ve seen variants of this classic weak->strong hero’s arc like: “strong-all-the-way”, “strong->weak” (tragedy), “weak-all-the-way”, “physically-weak-but-mentally-strong”, etc. but the story always has resolved around the protagonist’s power levels in comparison to the world he/she encounters.
 Thus, it may strike you as almost bohemian to view HxH as that shounen with the “irrelevant protagonist”.

 The show is best characterized by spontaneity and “fun” taken to chaotic extremes.
 The intention is for the random and irrelevant to become center-stage and relevant.
 Does it come as a surprise when I say the antagonists are even less ambitious than the protagonist?
 Rather than concocting up some evil plan against the hero, the main early antagonist is a clown pedophile whose most famous quote is, “Bungee Gum has the properties of both rubber and gum.”
-It’s a great gateway into the series, and when later antagonists do come with more backstory, they strike you as more relatable than the protagonist’s side.
+It’s a great gateway villain into the series, and when later antagonists do come with more backstory, they strike you as more relatable than those on the “righteous” side.

 This brings us to the second characterization of the show – moral ambiguity.
 Hyori Ittai, the ED of the best arc in the series, means two sides of the same coin.
 This characterizes the show’s view towards good vs. evil, and any attempt to become partisan during the arc will backfire on you with devastating effect.
 Moral “whose-side-is-good” ambiguity is present in many great shounen (e.g. Naruto), but HxH complicates matters further by forming meaningful interactions between the two sides.
 In fact, this is the primary source of character development for both the protagonists and antagonists.